seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 received on the interface `<interface>`, the function `<interface>_handle` will be called.

-The implementation of the timer driver itself isn't directly in this file.
-The driver is implemented in a CAmkES-agnostic way in a library called `libplatsupport`.
+The implementation of the timer driver is located inside a different folder and can be found in the `projects/sel4-tutorials/zynq_timer_driver` folder from the root of the projects directory, i.e. where the `.repo` folder can be found and where the initial `repo init` command was executed.

-This task is to call the `timer_handle_irq` function from `libplatsupport`, to inform the driver that an interrupt has occurred.
+This task is to call the `timer_handle_irq` function from the supply driver to inform the driver that an interrupt has occurred.

 ### TASK 5

 Stop the timer from running.
-The `ttc_stop` function will be helpful here.
+The `timer_stop` function will be helpful here.

 ### TASK 6